DavidJulienMillet/IBM-Keras-course3/readme.md

 ## Launch the notebook

+Change the file IBM/docker_passwords/jupyter_password.txt.example to jupyter_password.txt, changing the password you want for jupyter token.

-Run command with cocker compose
+Run command with cdcker compose

 ``` docker-compose up -d ```